 • Systematically teaching procedures for students to share feedback with the teacher, other students and to self-reflect

 Student Work: Submit 3-5 samples of learner work on which feedback was received and acted upon.
 Show both before the feedback was received and after, so it is clear they acted on the feedback they were given.
 The feedback may be from an educator or another student.
+Be sure to follow your district/charter guidelines for student privacy.

 Unit Plan: Submit an outline of a unit plan with specific details showing a systematic approach of specific, immediate, and continual feedback within the unit.
 This unit plan should demonstrate your effective and consistent approach to supporting a culture of feedback with your learners.

 Student Performance Data: Submit data showing how learners’ performance improved as a result of the culture of feedback in your classroom, school, or other learning environment.
 Data should include pre and post scores for three different assignments.
 Include a written description of the data and explanation of how learner growth was linked to your culture of feedback.
+Be sure to follow your district/charter guidelines for student privacy.

 Survey Results: Create and administer a survey to learners or parents about their feelings and/or thoughts on the culture of feedback in your classroom, school, or other learning environment.
 Results should indicate a highly-effective culture of feedback among your learners.
 Be sure to submit the survey items (questions) along with the data.

 Testimonial: Submit three testimonials from learners, parents, colleagues, or your administrator that demonstrate how the culture of feedback you have developed has helped them individually, or how they saw improvement in a learner or group of learners.
+Be sure to follow your district/charter guidelines for student privacy.

 Observation Results: Submit 2 observations from a colleague and/or administrator demonstrating the culture of feedback you have developed in your practice.
 The results may be submitted as a written anecdotal record.